the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [5.1.5] TBD =

+* Fix - Prevent PHP error when using V2, the site home page at `Main Events page`, including events in the blog loop, and Pro is active.
+[ECP-361]

 = [5.1.4] 2020-06-24 =

 * Tweak - Improve fresh install experience by setting the default template to the Events one [TEC-3453]